SupDanil/RestApi/README.md

-Rest API with connection to DataBase
+Rest API with connection to MySQL database.